 Fill sections that are being widened present special considerations.
 Typically some soil must be excavated to allow construction of an MSE wall.
 Placing the face of wall as close as possible to the toe of existing slope minimizes excavation and temporary shoring.
 Placing the wall close to the existing top of embankment requires use of a cut-type wall or a fill-type wall with extensive shoring.

 In depressed sections, consider additional width for the lower roadway to allow for future lane additions.
 Once retaining walls are in place, they cannot be moved to accommodate future width requirements.

 Place retaining walls a reasonable distance in front of bridge abutments to allow adequate clearance for wall construction.
-For most retaining walls, the face of the wall should be at least 1.5 to 3 ft. in front of the face of the abutment cap.
+For most retaining walls, the face of the wall should be at least 3 feet in front of the face of the abutment cap.
 For tied-back and MSE walls, this is especially critical because the tiebacks and wall reinforcements may need to be skewed around the abutment foundations.
 To improve the appearance of walls, control of the top of wall profile with vertical curves rather than discreet elevations at specific points results in a much smoother top of wall.

 Structures behind Walls

 Consider the proximity of a retaining wall to structures behind the wall.
-MSE walls are usually placed at least 1-3 ft. in front of foundation to allow space for attachment of the reinforcements to the facing panels and skewing of the reinforcements.
+MSE walls are usually placed at least 1-3 feet in front of foundation to allow space for attachment of the reinforcements to the facing panels and skewing of the reinforcements.